 Christopher Gray’s Background

-Christopher Gray is from Philadelphia and was raised by a single mother who struggled to keep a job.
+Christopher Gray is from Birmingham, Alabama and was raised by a single mother who struggled to keep a job.
 Gray wanted to have a better life by studying entrepreneurship and finance at Drexel University.

 He spent over seven months looking for scholarships, spending most of his time on public library computers, writing essays.
 In the end, Gray bagged around $1.3 million in scholarships following his strategy.